Harini-github30/librarymsystem/README.md

-# Library Management System

-A Python Flask based Library Management System.
-This Flask app has all the features of a Library Management System like adding, removing, and creating copies of books.
-This app has a separate admin tab for admin users.
-Now also has admin support for users.
+**Library Management System:**
+            The Library Management System is a Python Flask-based web application that provides comprehensive features for efficient library management.
+This system enables librarians and administrators to handle various tasks with ease, such as book management, user administration, and more.

+**Features:**
+            Add, remove, and create copies of books to manage the library's collection effectively.
+Dedicated admin tab with special privileges for admin users, enabling streamlined system management.
+Recently enhanced with admin support for managing users, making it even more versatile.